gegu121/Haiku/README.md

 # Haiku
-Managing your music
+Managing your music.
-this is my first time doing programming and everything else so i am just trying this app out.
+This is my first time doing programming and everything else so i am just trying this app out.